Urinary bladder trauma

 Elliptical layering of contrast within the bladder wall deep to the serosal layer.
 Contrast remains confined to the bladder wall and lumen 4.

-Contrast will be present within the peritoneal cavity, in the paracolic gutters and between loops of small bowel.
+Contrast will be present within the peritoneal cavity, in the paracolic gutters and between small bowel loops.
 Typically a defect will be visible in the bladder dome 4.
-Because the contrast has a larger potential space in which to disperse, contrast appears less concentrated than that seen in extraperitoneal rupture.
+Because the contrast has a larger potential space to disperse, contrast appears less concentrated than that seen in extraperitoneal rupture.

 Contrast will be present in the extraperitoneal spaces surrounding the bladder, usually streaky as it dissects along fascial planes, and denser than seen in intraperitoneal rupture.
 The typical location is at bladder base anterolaterally.
-Extraperitoneal rupture is usually associated with pelvic fractures; the mechanism may be from either direct puncture of the bladder wall, or from shearing forces as the pelvis is fractured 3.
+Extraperitoneal rupture is usually associated with pelvic fractures; the mechanism may be from direct puncture of the bladder wall or shearing forces as the pelvis is fractured 3.

 In simple extraperitoneal rupture, contrast is confined to the prevesical space (of Retzius).
 The molar tooth sign describes the shape of contrast outlining this space around the bladder 8.